cognitedata/cognite-sdk-js/guides/authentication.md

 });
 ```

-This only affect the popup-window.
+This only affect the pop-up window.

 ## Advance